-Many people develop insecurities if their arms seem to have a lot of unnecessary jiggle to them.
-Excess arm skin has been dubbed a lot of names, such as bat wings, bingo wings and tuck shop lady arms.
+Many people develop insecurities of their arms.
+Excess arm skin has been dubbed a lot of names.
 It can degrade a person’s confidence to a point where they don’t want to expose or see their upper arms.
 This can be particularly difficult in hot climates such as QLD.

 Sagging skin in that area can be difficult to correct and define.
 It is resistant to exercise, as the excess skin becomes more pronounced as subcutaneous fat is lost.
-The only definitive, successful way to achieve a lasting improvement in the appearance of this area is a brachioplasty procedure.
+A successful way to achieve a lasting improvement in the appearance of this area is a brachioplasty procedure.

 A brachioplasty, commonly referred to as an arm lift, is a plastic surgical procedure that tightens the arm and reduces it’s circumference by excising the excess skin.
 An arm lift does involve surgery.
 Here’s a general look into the process: